100+ Best Fundraising Ideas for Everyone in 2024

 41. Christmas Auction

-A fundraising classic, Christmas auctions can raise money for your nonprofit organization, if done well.
-Many people are willing to pay a bit more for an item they want if it’s for a good cause.
+A fundraising classic, Christmas auctions can raise a lot of money for your nonprofit organization, if done well.
+After all, many people are willing to pay a bit more for an item they want if it’s for a good cause.

-Hold a Christmas auction for appealing items and experiences: spa deals, hampers, travel packages, new electronics, and so on.
+During your Christmas auction, put appealing items and experiences up for bid, such as spa deals, baskets full of holiday treads or decorations, travel packages, new electronics, and so on.

-You can buy the products yourself, but to minimize costs and maximize your earnings, ask local companies for donations.
+You can buy the products yourself, but, to minimize costs and maximize your earnings, we suggest partnering with local companies for in-kind donations.

-You can combine the Christmas auction with a Christmas gala dinner and awards ceremony.
+Combine the Christmas auction with a Christmas gala dinner or other event to further boost donations!

 Fundraising Potential: +++